 Carnival Home

-On Sunday 16 July 2023, Edinburgh’s Princes Street Gardens was transformed into a kaleidoscope of colour, sound, and movement, as the Carnival brought together local and international artists for an awe-inspiring display of costumes, dance, music - the perfect FREE day out for all ages.
-Over 800 performers took to Edinburgh’s City centre with a celebration of music, dance, costumes, puppets, circus and acrobatics.
-Check out the programme below and keep your eyes on the website for updates on the 2024 Carnival.
+In 2023, over 800 performers took to Edinburgh’s City centre with a celebration of music, dance, costumes, puppets, circus and acrobatics.
+Check out some of the highlights programme below and keep your eyes on the website for updates on the 2024 Carnival.

 Edinburgh Festival Carnival 2023